merceyz/cache/examples.md

       ${{ runner.os }}-yarn-
 ```

-## Node - Yarn 2
+## Node - Yarn

-The yarn 2 cache directory will depend on your config.
+The Yarn cache directory will depend on your config.
 See https://yarnpkg.com/configuration/yarnrc#cacheFolder for more info.

 ```yaml
 - name: Get yarn cache directory path